-Resistance is not new nor is it isolated to glyphosate.
-The first case of resistance to a herbicide was recorded in 1957, and since this time resistance has been recorded for just about every herbicide being used today.
+Resistance is not new, nor is it isolated to glyphosate.
+The first case of resistance to an herbicide was recorded in 1957, and since this time resistance has been recorded for just about every herbicide being used today.
 Relative to most of the other herbicide classes, there is less resistance to glyphosate―even though no herbicide has been used more than glyphosate.
-While some have branded the weeds resistant to glyphosate as ‘superweeds’, weed scientists would explain that these same species have resistant populations to many other herbicides, and therefore highlighting the issue relative to only glyphosate is a misrepresentation of the facts.
+While some have branded the weeds resistant to glyphosate as "superweeds," weed scientists would explain that these same species have populations that are resistant to many other herbicides, and therefore that highlighting the issue relative to only glyphosate is a misrepresentation of the facts.
 In short, public and private weed scientists work to reduce the risk and impact of resistance to all our herbicide resources.

-As defined by USDA, there are three goals to Sustainable Agriculture:
+As defined by USDA, there are three goals of sustainable agriculture:

-(2) Steward the nation’s land, air and water resources, and
+(2) Steward the nation’s land, air and water resources

-(1) Diversified weed management programs (i.e. use of multiple herbicides) improves short- and long-term profitability of farmers by increasing the yield potential of their crops.
-Weeds are a threat to yields and, if not effectively controlled, cause the greatest reduction in yields compared to losses due to insects and diseases.
+(1) Diversified weed-management programs (i.e., use of multiple herbicides) improves short- and long-term profitability of farmers by increasing the yield potential of their crops.
+Weeds are a threat to yields and, if not effectively controlled, cause the greatest reduction in yields, compared with losses due to insects and diseases.
 Using multiple herbicides, in mixtures or sequences, reduces the likelihood that weeds will reduce yields.

-(2) Herbicides combined with diversified herbicide weed management programs are one of two main technologies that have allowed farmers to adopt conservation tillage practices.
+(2) Herbicides combined with diversified herbicide weed-management programs is one of two main technologies that have allowed farmers to adopt conservation tillage practices.
 The other key technology has been in advances in planters that that can be used in heavy plant residue situations.
 Without herbicides, farmers would have to rely on mechanical tillage of the soil to control weeds.
-USDA and university researchers throughout the US have documented the environmental advantages of conservation tillage, which includes reduced soil and nutrient erosion into our streams, rivers and lakes.
-This practice has also addressed the significant erosion of soil by wind that occurred during the ‘dust bowl’ years in the 1930s and 1940s, when mechanical tillage was the primary method of weed control.
+USDA and university researchers throughout the United States have documented the environmental advantages of conservation tillage, which includes reduced soil and nutrient erosion into our streams, rivers and lakes.
+This practice has also addressed the significant erosion of soil by wind that occurred during the "dust bowl" years in the 1930s and 1940s, when mechanical tillage was the primary method of weed control.

-Another environmental advantage of herbicides and diversified weed management practices is improved yield.
-The more yield produced per acre of farmland the less land needed to feed a growing population.
-This reduces land converted from native vegetation to farm production allowing more land for wildlife and increased plant diversity.
+Another environmental advantage of herbicides and diversified weed-management practices is improved yield.
+The more yield produced per acre of farmland, the less land needed to feed a growing population.
+This reduces land converted from native vegetation to farm production and allows more land for wildlife and increased plant diversity.

-In summary, I hope you can see that there is another important side of the story relative to the value and use of herbicides and use of diversified weed management programs and the connection with Sustainable Agriculture.
-Monsanto’s role to provide new weed control options, as it facilitates use of diversified weed management programs and subsequently reduces the risk of resistance, is in fact very consistent with the basic goals of Sustainable Agriculture.
+In summary, I hope you can see that there is another, important side of the story relative to the value and use of herbicides and use of diversified-weed management programs and the connection with sustainable agriculture.
+Monsanto’s role of providing new weed-control options, as it facilitates use of diversified weed-management programs and subsequently reduces the risk of resistance, is in fact very consistent with the basic goals of sustainable agriculture.